SwiftGen/SwiftGen/README.md

 Each subcommand has its own option and syntax, but some options are common to all:

-* `--output FILE`: set the file where to write the generated code.
+* `--output FILE` or `-o FILE`: set the file where to write the generated code.
 If omitted, the generated code will be printed on `stdout`.
-* `--template NAME`: define the Stencil template to use (by name, see [here for more info](documentation/Templates.md#using-a-name)) to generate the output.
+* `--template NAME` or `-t NAME`: define the Stencil template to use (by name, see [here for more info](documentation/Templates.md#using-a-name)) to generate the output.
-* `--templatePath PATH`: define the Stencil template to use, using a full path.
+* `--templatePath PATH` or `-p PATH`: define the Stencil template to use, using a full path.

 You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.

+### Additional documentation

-You can also see in the [wiki](https://github.com/AliSoftware/SwiftGen/wiki) some additional doc about how to [integrate SwiftGen in your Continuous Integration](https://github.com/AliSoftware/SwiftGen/wiki/Continuous-Integration) (Travis-CI, CircleCI, Jenkins, …) and how to [integrate in your Xcode project](https://github.com/AliSoftware/SwiftGen/wiki/Integrate-SwiftGen-in-an-xcodeproj) so it rebuild the constants every time you build.
+You can also see in the [wiki](https://github.com/AliSoftware/SwiftGen/wiki) some additional documentation, about:

+* how to [integrate SwiftGen in your Continuous Integration](https://github.com/AliSoftware/SwiftGen/wiki/Continuous-Integration) (Travis-CI, CircleCI, Jenkins, …)
+* how to [integrate in your Xcode project](https://github.com/AliSoftware/SwiftGen/wiki/Integrate-SwiftGen-in-an-xcodeproj) so it rebuild the constants every time you build
+* …and more.

-## Templates
+## Choosing your template

-SwiftGen uses [Stencil](https://github.com/kylef/Stencil) as its template engine.
+SwiftGen is based on templates (it uses [Stencil](https://github.com/kylef/Stencil) as its template engine).
+This means that **you can choose the template that best fit your preferences to customize the generated code to your own conventions**.

+### Bundled templates vs. Custom ones

-It comes bundled with some default templates for each of the subcommand (`colors`, `images`, `strings`, `storyboard`, `fonts`…), but you can also create your own templates if the defaults don't suit your coding conventions or needs.
-Simply store them in `~/Library/Application Support/SwiftGen/templates`, then use the `-t` / `--template` option to specify the name of the template to use.
+SwiftGen comes bundled with some default templates for each of the subcommand (`colors`, `images`, `strings`, `storyboard`, `fonts`…), but you can also create your own templates if the defaults don't suit your coding conventions or needs.
+Simply store them in `~/Library/Application Support/SwiftGen/templates`, then use the `-t` / `--template` option to specify the name of the template to use, or store them somewhere else (like in your project repository) and use `-p` / `--templatePath` to specify a full path.

-💡 You can use the `swiftgen templates` command to list all the available templates (both custom and bundled templates) for each subcommand.
+💡 You can use the `swiftgen templates` command to list all the available templates (both custom and bundled templates) for each subcommand, list the template content and dupliate them to create your own.

-Templates bundled with SwiftGen include:
+### Templates bundled with SwiftGen include:

 * A `default` template, compatible with Swift 2
 * A `swift3` template, compatible with Swift 3
-* Other variants, like `structured` and `dot-syntax` templates for Strings, or `osx` variant for ~~OS X~~ macOS Storyboards.
+* Other variants, like `structured` and `dot-syntax` / `dot-syntax-swift3` templates for Strings, or `osx` variant for ~~OS X~~ macOS Storyboards.

 For more information about how to create your own templates, [see the dedicated documentation](documentation/Templates.md).